ar-cyber/YTLM/README.md

 # YTLM
-YouTube Live Music  (YTLM) is a bot i coded (with a little help from AI) that allows viewers of a livestream to use commands to queue music
+YouTube Live Music  (YTLM) is a stupid little bot I coded (with a little help from AI) that allows viewers of a livestream to use commands to queue music

 ## SETUP
 1- Clone/Download and extract the Repo to any folder on your computer